7 Module 6: Art in East Asia

 Buddhist art dating from the 4th-century CE covers the walls in the Mogao caves at Dunhuang in Gansu province, China.
 The earliest true landscape paintings date from the Six Dynasties period between the fall of the Han dynasty and the Tang.
 In the Tang, portraits of human activity were popular.

 A Tang dynasty painting of mountains with bright blues and greens: “Tang Emperor Going Through the Shu Mountains in Sichuan.”
-(Painting by Li Zhaodao [675–758], under Public Domain)
+(Painting by Li Zhaodao 李昭道 [675–758], believed to be under public domain in the U.S.)

 Tang landscape paintings, typically executed in blues and greens, often featured mountain scenes with minimal human presence.
 Landscape painting reached new peaks in the 11th century in the Northern Song dynasty.
 It was during this period that it became common to write poems directly onto paintings, thus combining the arts of calligraphy, poetry, and painting.
 The towering landscapes of the Northern Song, eventually gave way to more distant landscapes in the Southern Song, in which large blank white spaces (negative space, often representing mist or clouds) were prominent, contrasting with starkly painted mountains and trees executed in black ink and lighter grey washes.
 Over time a diversity of landscape styles evolved, and continue to evolve today.
 Landscape paintings in Chinese styles were transmitted to Korea and Japan where local characteristics developed.
 During the Joseon dynasty, many Korean scholar officials (the yangban) spent their leisure hours in painting landscapes, some with unique rockery that reflected the geographical nature of the peninsula.
 In Japan, some styles of landscape painting acquired fantastic color patterns, while others were strongly influenced by Zen.

-(Photo from the John L. Severance Fund, Cleveland Museum of Art, licensed under CC0)
+(Photo from the John L. Severance Fund, Cleveland Museum of Art, licensed under CC0 1.0)

 This 15th century Korean landscape features many aspects of the landscape genre, According to the catalog listing, “This wintry vista is a vivid example of idealistic monumental painting: the strong contrasts of ink washes and contouring brush lines; the bold outlining of rock shapes and tree trunks; and the many short, twisting brushstrokes that build up the surfaces of the rocks.
 Much of the painting’s appeal can be attributed to the dynamic lines and contrasting tonal patterns that lead the viewer’s eye from the lower foreground toward the cold mountain peaks in the distance.
 In the corner is a seal that reads “Yeoseol,” meaning “Snow-Like.”” (quotation from John L. Severence fund, Cleveland Museum of Art)